 Again the king said, “Bring me the thieves.”
-But the Bodhisatta instead told him another story.
+But the Bodhisatta told him yet another story.

 The king said, “Only bring me the thieves.”
-Again the Bodhisatta persisted and told another story.
+But the Bodhisatta persisted and told another story.

 A thief stored his loot in this cave, and when he saw the old woman he thought she must be a goblin.
-The thief fetched a witchdoctor to cast the goblin out, but the old woman insisted she was not a goblin and suggested they share the thief’s loot.
-To prove she was human she told the witch doctor to put his tongue on top of hers; when he did, she bit a piece off and spit it to the ground.
+The thief fetched a witch doctor to cast the goblin out, but when he came, the old woman insisted she was not a goblin and suggested they share the thief’s loot.
+To prove she was human she told the witch doctor to put his tongue on top of hers.
+When he did, she bit a piece off and spit it to the ground.
 The frightened witch doctor, believing she was a goblin, fled, leaving all the treasure for her alone.

 The next day she returned home with the loot.
-The surprised daughter-in-law asked where she got her these jewels and the mother-in-law explained that everyone who gets burned alive on a pyre in a cemetery gets some.
-So without telling her husband, she went to the cemetery and set herself on fire.
+The surprised daughter-in-law asked where she got these jewels, and the mother-in-law explained that everyone who gets burned alive on a pyre in a cemetery gets some.
+Without telling her husband, the greedy wife went to the cemetery and set herself on fire.
 When the man asked where his wife was, his mother told him that a daughter-in-law is supposed to care for her mother-in-law, not try to kill her, and she got the fate she deserved.